List of Days of Our Lives characters introduced in the 2000s: Angela Moroni

 Angela Moroni was portrayed by Ayda Field from July 27, 2000, until March 2001.
 Angela Moroni is the daughter of Vincent Moroni, an Italian mob boss.
 She was introduced during Brandon and Sami's quest to get the tape back with Kate forcing Roberto to confess to the murder of Franco Kelly.
 Angela came into possession of the tape, but she would only give it to Brandon if he married her.
 When Brandon and Sami went back to Salem, she came with them and kept the tape with her.
 When they returned to Europe, Brandon and Angela got married.
 When a spy from her father saw Brandon and Sami kiss, he hired two gunmen to kill Sami and Brandon at the coronation of Greta Von Amberg.
 This backfired however, when Angela dove in front of Brandon.
 Before her death, Angela finally made her father give Brandon and Sami the tape.

 Vincent Moroni

 Vincent Moroni was portrayed by Carl Weintraub from summer 2000 until March 2001.
 Vincent Moroni was an Italian mob boss with one daughter, Angela.
 Upon meeting Brandon and Sami, he was immediately suspicious of them.
 After Kate told Vincent about the tape (containing Kate telling Roberto to confess to the murder of Franco Kelly) he took it from Angela.
 When Brandon married Angela anyway, Vincent was convinced he loved his daughter.
-Kate later slept with Vincent to convince him to kill Victor and manipulated him into spying on Sami and Brandon.
+Kate later had sex with Vincent to convince him to kill Victor and manipulated him into spying on Sami and Brandon.
 When his spy told him about the kiss he ordered Victor, Brandon and Sami to be murdered at the coronation of Greta Von Amberg.
 Chaos erupted then and Angela threw herself in front of Brandon, saving his life.
 Vincent was so upset at the events that he set in motion, that he committed suicide.